mohancse1707/react-node-express/README.md

 ### Features

 * No Database or JSON or full text search engines
-* In-Memory Cache Manager at backnd to serve data
+* In-Memory Cache Manager at backend to serve data
 * Having Configurable cache life or "time-to-live" (TTL)
 * Reusable for other types of data
 * Unit test using [Jest]